intentionally-left-nil/pixelfed/README.md

 1. [Fork](https://github.com/intentionally-left-nil/pixelfed/fork) the repository
 1. In your own repo, add/change/remove any of the patches you want
 1. Change the [pixelfed_ref.txt](./pixelfed_ref.txt) file correspond to the appropriate pixelfed commit you want.
 This could be a github branch (e.g. `dev`, or a tag `v0.11.8`, or a SHA `70e8203`)
-1. Push your changes to github, and it will automatically build your new docker images
+1. Push your changes to github, and it will automatically build images tagged under :alpha

-Tip: This repository uses a different git branch to correspond to each tag built.
-So, if I wanted to build pixelfed `v0.11.8`, I would

-1. git checkout -b 0.11.8
-1. Modify [pixelfed_ref.txt](./pixelfed_ref.txt) to contain `v0.11.8`
-1. git commit -m "v0.11.8"
-1. git tag v0.11.8
-1. git push origin v0.11.8
+# Creating a new tagged release

+Run `./publish_release.sh v0.11.8`